Old Mole Variety Hour

 You can leave comments for the Moles at firstname.lastname@example.org or by clicking on the comment section for any of our audio pieces.

-Use the links above to listen to individual segments, or click below to hear the whole show, including music from the diggers and a science news announcement.
+Use the links above to listen to individual segments, or click below for the whole show.

 - Format: MP3 Mono 44kHz 64Kbps (CBR)

 On this Earth Day special, our Movie Moles Jan Haaken and Joe Clement review the new movie "Noah" about a famous ancient flood.
 It raises issues about who is responsible for climate disasters and what our obligations are to those who are hit by them